Fact Sheet #28H: 12-month period under the Family and Medical Leave Act

 Some States have their own family and medical leave laws.
 Nothing in the FMLA prevents employees from receiving protections under other laws.
 Workers have the right to benefit from all the laws that apply.

 The FMLA is a federal worker protection law.
 Employers are prohibited from interfering with, restraining, or denying the exercise of, or the attempt to exercise, any FMLA right.
 Any violations of the FMLA or the FMLA regulations constitute interfering with, restraining, or denying the exercise of rights provided by the FMLA.
 For more information about prohibited employer retaliation under the FMLA, see Fact Sheet #77B and Field Assistance Bulletin 2022-2.

 The Wage and Hour Division is responsible for administering and enforcing the FMLA for most employees.
 If you believe that your rights under the FMLA have been violated, you may file a complaint with the Wage and Hour Division or file a private lawsuit against your employer in court.
 State employees may be subject to certain limitations in pursuit of direct lawsuits regarding leave for their own serious health conditions.
 Most Federal and certain congressional employees are also covered by the law but are subject to the jurisdiction of the U.S. Office of Personnel Management or Congress.

 Where to Obtain Additional Information

-For additional information, visit our Wage and Hour Division Website: http://www.dol.gov/agencies/whd and/or call our toll-free information and helpline, available 8 a.m. to 5 p.m. in your time zone, 1-866-4USWAGE (1-866-487-9243).
+For additional information scan the QR Code, visit the Wage and Hour Division FMLA website https://www.dol.gov/agencies/whd/fmla, and/or call our toll-free information and helpline, available 8 a.m. to 5 p.m. in your time zone, 1-866-4-USWAGE (1-866-487-9243)